Definition of Oracle Update with Join

 {conditional expressional};

-- Col1, Col2, ….., ColN denotes the columns which is needed to be updated.
+- Col1, Col2, ….., ColN denotes the columns which are needed to be updated.

-How Update with join works in Oracle?
+How update with join work in Oracle?

 SELECT * FROM Orders;